aadamshick/principles/content/quotes/sivers-derek_do-it.md

 ---
-title: Switch
+title: Do it
 type: quote
 source: Derek Sivers
 ---

-> "If it's not a hit, switch"
+> "It feels great to eliminate the time between thinking something and doing it."
 > — Derek Sivers ^quote